Clear instructions and useful links to guide you after passing your exam

 Felony documentation.

-If you have a felony conviction, submit the required documentation as soon as the FCC systems are back online.
-This process is strictly between you and the FCC — we cannot assist or intervene.
+If you have a felony conviction, submit the required documentation to the FCC.
+This process is strictly between you and the FCC - we cannot assist or intervene..

 Do not contact the FCC, ARRL, or us about your paperwork.